sodadata/docs/soda/data-privacy.md

 ## Single sign-on with Soda Cloud

 Organizations that use a SAML 2.0 single sign-on (SSO) identity provider can add Soda Cloud as a service provider.
 Once added, employees of the organization can gain authorized and authenticated access to the organization's Soda Cloud account by successfully logging in to their SSO.
-Refer to [Single sign-on with Soda Cloud]({% link soda-cloud/sso.md %}) for details.
+Refer to [Set up single sign-on with Soda Cloud]({% link soda-cloud/sso.md %}) for details.

 ## Sending data to Soda Cloud